 8.30.
-All items related to software development, such as compilers, development tools, configuration files and operating systems, should be subject to configuration management.
+All items relatedrelating to software development, such as compilers, development tools, configuration files and operating systems, should be subject to configuration management.
 All identifiable items, such as documents, components of the software or data structures, should be given a unique identification, including the version number.
 These items should include both developed items and existing items that are being reused or reapplied.

 8.31.
 A procedure for change control should be established.
-This should provide for the keeping of records of any problems identified during the development process, or during the operation of the research reactor, that necessitated changes to computer based systems or software.
-It should also provide for documenting problems and their analysis, items that were affected, changes that were made to solve the problem, and which versions (such as version numbers of software or components of software) and which baseline database of systems and components of the instrumentation and control systems were produced as a result.
+This procedure should provide for the keeping of records of any problems identified during the development process; or during the operation of the research reactor; that necessitated changes to computer based systems or software.
+It The procedure should also provide for documentinginclude documentation of the following: problems and their analysis; items that were affected; changes that were made to solve the problem; and which versions (such ase.g. version numbers of software-or, components of software) and which baseline database of systems and components of the instrumentation and control systems were produced as a result.
 The change control procedure should specify responsibilities for approving changes.